paulsengroup/hictk/docs/cli_reference.rst

                                 Assume input files are already sorted.
     --chunk-size UINT [10000000]
                                 Number of pixels to buffer in memory.
-    -l,--compression-lvl UINT:INT bounded to [1 - 12]
+    -l,--compression-lvl UINT:INT bounded to [1 - 32]
                                 Compression level used to compress interactions.
                                 Defaults to 6 and 10 for .cool and .hic files, respectively.
-    -t,--threads UINT:UINT in [1 - 32] [1]
+    -t,--threads UINT:UINT in [2 - 12] [2]
                                 Maximum number of parallel threads to spawn.
-                                When loading interactions in a .cool file, only a single thread will be used.
+                                When loading interactions in a .cool file, only up to two threads will be used.
     --tmpdir TEXT:DIR           Path to a folder where to store temporary data.
     -v,--verbosity UINT:INT in [1 - 4] []
                                 Set verbosity of output to the console.